-To enable the students to understand the community in which they work.
+• To understand the community in which the volunteers work

-- To develop among themselves a sense of social and civic responsibility.
+• To develop among themselves a sense of social and civic responsibilities

-- To develop competence required for group living and sharing responsibilities.
+• To develop competence required for group living and sharing of responsibilities

-- To acquire leadership qualities and democratic attitude.
+• To acquire the leadership qualities and democratic attitude

-- To develop capacity to meet emergencies and national disasters To practice national integration.
+• To develop capacity to meet emergencies and natural disasters

 Symbol of NSS